gwrecharge/rechaRge/README.md

 Data licenses / restrictions, or usage limitations:

-The HydroBudget code, developed by the research team of Pr Larocque, is open-licensed and therefore assigned to a CC0 1.0 licence.
+The HydroBudget code, developed by the research team of Pr Larocque, is open-licensed and therefore assigned to a CC BY licence.

 For the application example of the Petite du Chene River, the climate data and river flow observations are provided for training purpose only.
 They are under a governmental licence (http://www.droitauteur.gouv.qc.ca/copyright.php):